MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

 ## The code

-Next, you'll learn how to create the code for a Windows desktop application in Visual Studio.
+Next, learn how to create the code for a Windows desktop application in Visual Studio.

 ### Where code starts running in a Windows desktop application